 - $900 for applications received by TABC three to one business day before the event

-- Finally, by completing the Event Support request at least one month in advance of event, you affirm that you have read and understand the guidelines for the service of alcohol found here.
+- Finally, by completing the Event Support request at least twenty days in advance of event, you affirm that you have read and understand the guidelines for the service of alcohol found here.

 This submission is separate from any approval(s) that may be required by SMU Risk Management (Certificate of Insurance (COI) Request), the Office of Campus Services or the Office of Legal Affairs related to your event.

 ***University policy requires that food be served whenever alcohol is being served. ***